Chetanthakur9351/guncompanysite/README.md

 # guncompanysite
-This site is made with html | CSS and JS
+This site is made with HTML, CSS, & JS